zcmarine/powerkube/README.md

 ## Installation

 1. **Add the Python package**.
-Powerkube is not yet on pypi so we will need to either clone or download the repo and run `python setup.py install` to add it to our $PATH.
+Powerkube is not yet on pypi so we will need to either clone or download the repo and run `python setup.py develop` to add it to our $PATH.
 We can verify that it has been correctly installed by running the following command from the terminal:

     ```python
     python -c "import powerkube; print powerkube.__file__"